 Admittedly, my research group is large.
 Often, large research groups will begin to have a hierarchical structure where the PI manages the post-docs who manage the PhD students who manage the undergrads.
 I deviate from this strategy.
 I feel that the only way I can truly know what is going on in my group is by interacting with everyone individually.

 My approach to my research group management style is directly related to my approach to student mentoring, as the two are inter-twined.
-I meet with every student bimonthly, individually for 30 minutes, in addition to weekly group meetings (1hr).
+I meet with every group member (post-doc and PhD student) bimonthly, individually for 30 minutes, in addition to weekly group meetings (1hr).
+During the summer, I hold similar meetings with my undergraduate and high school researchers.
 Depending on the stage of the student’s academic career, the meetings can include discussions on coursework, research and personal career goals.
 By meeting at least every other week, research challenges are addressed as they arise and personal issues are brought to my attention.

 In addition, we have yearly reviews that are comprised of two stages: 1) a self-evaluation and a 2) formal evaluation (I fill out).
 Then, we meet to discuss.
 These reviews provide an opportunity to discuss a student’s or post-doc’s progress in research or their degree program as well as any strengths or weaknesses.